A. S. W. Rosenbach: Writing

 Rosenbach wrote several articles on his own experiences, thoughts and stories around his life as an antique book dealer.
 These essays, originally published in The Saturday Evening Post and The Atlantic, were published as two books: Books and Bidders: The Adventures of a Bibliophile (1927) and A Book Hunter's Holiday: Adventures with Books and Manuscripts (1936).
-He also contributed to The Jewish Encyclopedia after writing several articles for he American Jewish Historical Society.
+He also contributed to The Jewish Encyclopedia after writing several articles for the American Jewish Historical Society.

 The Unpublishable Memoirs (1917) was the first and only book of fiction Rosenbach ever produced.
 It consists of 11 mystery stories about the fictional character Robert Hooker, a bibliophile who is tired of being rejected by high society for his lack of money and takes his revenge by tricking the rich out of their rare books and art.
 A London edition was published in 1924 and a Czech version in 1925, however this version only contains the first of the 11 stories.

 Rosenbach also produced several book checklist, including Early American Children's Books (1933), published by the noted The Anthoensen Press, as a standard reference.